coderamen666/srd-v3.5-md/epic/epic-spells.md

 all diseases, blindness, deafness, hit point damage, and temporary ability damage.
 To restore permanently drained ability score points, increase the Spellcraft DC by +6.
-The *heal* seed neutralizes poisons in the subject's system so that no additional damage or effects are suffered.
+The *heal* seed neutralizes poisons in the subject’s system so that no additional damage or effects are suffered.
 It offsets feeblemindedness and cures mental disorders caused by spells or injury to the brain.
-It dispels all magical effects penalizing the character's abilities, including effects caused by spells, even epic spells developed with the *afflict* seed.
+It dispels all magical effects penalizing the character’s abilities, including effects caused by spells, even epic spells developed with the *afflict* seed.
 Only a single application of the spell is needed to simultaneously achieve all these effects.
 This seed does not restore levels or Constitution points